Student Code of Behaviour

 We're committed to making NTU an enjoyable and safe place for all students.

 We're very clear on how we expect our students to conduct themselves.
 You must be responsible and respectful to other people.
 That includes other students, NTU staff, visitors, and the local community alike.

-The further education Student Code of Behaviour lays out standards of behaviour expected from further education students and the procedures followed in cases of alleged misconduct.
+The Student Code of Behaviour outlines the expected standards of behaviour for NTU students, along with the procedures followed in cases of alleged misconduct.

 We expect a high standard of behaviour whether you are on campus or not.
 As a member of the NTU community, you must be aware of the impact of your interactions with others.
 Discriminatory and negative behaviour is not tolerated and may also be unlawful.
-Please visit our Respect at NTU page for advice.
+Please visit our respect and dignity page for advice.

 We're serious about breaches of the code.
 There are penalties for proven transgressions, including suspension or permanent expulsion from NTU.
 Read the quick behaviour and standards guide.
 It gives examples of behaviours that breach the code, and of the penalties for doing so.

 Reports related to sexual misconduct, bullying, harassment, discrimination and hate should be made via Report + Support, either with contact details or anonymously.
 If you would like us to investigate your report, you must provide your contact details in the form.

 Other forms of behaviour that pose a risk to the security, health or wellbeing of others, can be reported through our Student Code of Behaviour report form.

 Reporting sexual misconduct, bullying, harassment, a hate incident or discrimination

 If you have experienced or observed one of the below student behaviours, you can report it anonymously or leave contact details: